 No single organization can tackle the climate crisis alone.
 To limit warming to 1.5 degrees Celsius and prepare for impacts that communities are beginning to experience today, stronger collaborations are needed, and more grassroots leadership must be supported.
 USCAN is supporting collaborations and grassroots leadership through its Member Alignment Grants.

-The purpose of the Member Empowerment Grants is to:
+The purpose of the Member Catalyzing Grants is to:

 Direct more funding to the grassroots climate movement—especially, but not exclusively, to frontline communities and those in the movement who are traditionally under-funded;